Vatsim-Scandinavia/controlcenter/docs/setup/division.md

 ## Database

-Here you find the diffrerent data tables which need to be edited to suit your subdivision.
+Here you find the diffrerent data tables which need to be edited to suit your division.
 Perform the changes in the same order as this document.

 ### Areas